gregistecco/BeAFixICSE2021ArtifactEval/README.md

 ### Running the experiments

+To run the docker, the command is `docker run -it drstein/beafix:2.1.2`.
 Inside the folder containing the replication package contents, the following command must be executed:

 `./runBeAFix.sh BeAFixCLI-2.1.2.jar <path to study case> <depth> <pruning> <timeout> <results folder>.`